bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Previewer groups by shared style.
 * Shared style for records
-* Flag colours
 * Mirrored sink can just use regular people clothes
 * khari speech attack can use regular people clothes
 * water for earth
 * ground
 * burlap
+* Consolidate matte colours
+    * flag colours
-* consolidate coloured paper
+    * coloured paper

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.